sourceinstitute/peerlearningguide/updates.md

 <img src="/public/img/salim.png" class="profile">

-## Thank you for investment in startups!
+Thanks for your investment in startups!

 Whether you bought Mentor Impact, or it was shared with you, I'd like you to have the latest version with my compliments.